 Poetry is special to me.
 There is something that words can still do that I feel other forms of media can’t.
 With words you can interpret.
 You can take memory and change it— you can be vague or concise or both at once.
 Poetry is still such a crucial art.
 It has gathered a dirty name in the last couple of decades but there’s still so many great things happening.
 Poems are the cogs in the machine of the human spirit.

+Is there a particular theme or style you stick to most with your poetry?
 I try to be true.
 In my life I always try to remain myself across my art, my online presence, in person, and in any other facet.
 I see too many poets act one way in real life but on paper they’re some smooth talking, cigar smoking, gangster.
 In my poetry I am trying to break the stigma that poetry has gained.
 I’m trying to bring it to the people at the bar.
 I use the language of my people.
 I write about human experience sometimes heartbreak like my poems “She” and “Symphony of Crows” and sometimes downright degeneracy like “In Memory” where I talk about masterbating on a church bench and “The Tale of the Phantom Shitter” where I talk about my experience dealing with some asshole who used to shit on the bathroom walls when I was a janitor at supermarket.

 I’m trying with my work, to get people to feel less alone.
 I want to connect to the weirdos, the skids, and the dirty faced guys sipping beer after working all day.
 There are entire populations of people who never knew that poetry could relate to them.

+What’s the best poem you think you’ve written and why?
 Well, I’m one of those cats that always tries to move past what he’s written.
 Not that I hate what I write but I know that I’m always growing and learning as a poet so my work keeps making strides forward.
 But I wrote a poem a couple weeks ago and posted it on Facebook that I’ve been really digging.
 It’s called “Softcore Porn Never Sounded Like This” and it came out of a conversation I had with my girlfriend poet Rebecca Weber.
 I was telling her that when I was like twelve I met some woman on the internet and we would have phone sex every night.
 The woman was like forty but I didn’t care, I was some hard dicked kid in the burning hell of perpetual masterbation we call puberty.